 Easy hamburger soup made in just one pot in 30 quick minutes!
-It’s loaded with lean ground beef, mixed veggies, tomatoes and seasonings and is super rich and flavorful.
+It’s loaded with lean ground beef, mixed vegetables, tomatoes and seasonings and is budget-friendly, hearty and satisfying.

 Table of Contents

 We make this hamburger vegetable soup at least once a month at our house.
-We usually always have a package of hamburger meat in the freezer, so this is one of my go-to meals when I’m running short on dinner ideas.
+We usually always have a package of hamburger meat in the freezer, so this or my hamburger casserole recipe are some of go-to meals when I’m running short on dinner ideas.
 It’s also a great way to use up any extra veggies sitting in the fridge.
+We also love this easy goulash recipe for the same reasons!

 It’s thick, hearty and has amazing flavor with good-for-you ingredients.
 It’s perfect for when you’re craving comfort food and tastes delicious served with a warm dinner roll or piece of sweet cornbread.
 My family always goes back for seconds whenever I make it!